BEAST-Fitting/beast/docs/simulations.rst

 This is done using the `beast.observationmodel.observations.gen_SimObs_from_sedgrid` function.
 The script
-`tools/simulate_obs.py` provides a commandline interface.
+`tools/simulate_obs.py` can be run directly or using the `beast simulate_obs` command once the beast has been installed.
 The module uses already created BEAST physics and observation model grids by sampling the full nD prior function that is part of the physics model grid.
 The observation model grid provides the information on